GigaTables/reactables/README.md

     linejoin: true
 }
 ```
-you can just place a new structure to `pluginProps`, update the plugin and proceed using new features of updated plugins.
+you can just place a new structure to `pluginProps`, update the plugin and proceed using new features.

 ## Headers
 In some work-flows u may need to send several useful headers, ex. with secret key for api,